ritza-co/gram-docs/src/content/docs/host-mcp/deploying-an-xmcp-server.md

 xmcp handles the protocol complexity with file-system based auto-discovery, type safety, and hot reloading.
 Gram handles the operational complexity with serverless scaling, enterprise security, and observability.

 You now have a working MCP server with an email-sending tool and email list resource deployed to production.
-You can extend it by adding more tools in `src/tools/` or resources in `src/resources/`, xmcp will discover and register them automatically.
+You can extend it by adding more tools in `src/tools/` or resources in `src/resources/`, xmcp will discover and register them automatically

 ## Further reading